Israel begins demolitions of Palestinian homes in Sur Baher

 Israel wants the buildings in the occupied East Jerusalem demolished as it says they were built too close to the separation barrier.
 The move could leave the Palestinians who live in them homeless.

-Israeli forces began demolishing Palestinian homes near a military barrier in the occupied East Jerusalem.
+Israeli forces began demolishing buildings near a military barrier in the occupied East Jerusalem on Monday, in the face of Palestinian protests and international criticism.

 Bulldozers accompanied by hundreds of Israeli soldiers and police moved in to Sur Baher, a Palestinian village on the edge of occupied East Jerusalem in an area that Israel captured and occupied in the 1967 Middle East War.